nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 Radio Monash eventually realised what was going on and attempted to rejoin the Zoom meeting, but the Secretary failed to admit them from the waiting room.
 Joshua asked to be made host of the Zoom meeting, to which the Secretary's response was to walk out of the room.

-Once Radio Monash was admitted to the Zoom meeting, Jay immediately pointed out another regulation which he claimed would not allow the election to be held.
+After Radio Monash was admitted to the Zoom meeting, Jay pointed out another regulation which he claimed would not allow the election to be held.
 Joshua did not agree with this interpretation but Dilhan took this to withdraw the motion.

 ### MSC 12

-This meeting was on Friday of swotvac, 2 weeks after MSC 11.
+This meeting was on Friday of swotvac, 2 weeks after MSC 11, and started about a half hour late.
 As it happened, it was largely those who had been on Paul's side present with most of their opponents absent.
-Most of the meeting was inquorate, but quorum was met briefly before Jay departed.
+Most of the meeting was inquorate, but quorum was met briefly before Jay departed citing prior commitments.
 According to people present, Stuart, who had recently lost his MSC position officially over constitutional eligibility issues, had been messaging other MSC members claiming that the meeting was cancelled.
 The Secretary set up the Zoom meeting and recording but was otherwise absent.

 Without an absolute majority of the MSC present to vote in favour, a motion to extend the contracts of the 2024 Lot's Wife editors failed.
 For similar reasons, a motion from one of the 2024 Disabilities & Carers Officers, who is also the sole 2025 D&C Officer, to sack the other D&C Officer could not be voted on.